oormicreations/BlendShell/README.md

 **Usage**

-* Create the seed shell by clicking the *Create Seed* button
+* Create the seed shell by clicking the *Create Seed* button.
 * Adjust the size and position of the seed so that it sits inside your model.
+* Pick your model from the drop down box.
-* Click *Create Shell* button
+* Click *Create Shell* button.
 * Click *Flip & Attach* button to finish.

+*It is recommended to test this addon on the provided blend file to get a feel of how the parameters work.*

 **Parameters**

 * *Seed Size* : Drag or enter the value to change the size of the seed.
 Ideally it should be big enough to fit inside the broadest part of the model.
 The seed should not come out of the model from any side.
 Also leave a margin that is somewhat greater than the wall thickness.
+*Warning: Clicking the Create Seed button or changing the seed size or divisions after creating the shell will reset the seed and you will lose the shell*

 * *Seed Divisions* : Number of subdivisions in the seed mesh.
 A value of 2 or 3 should work.
-Very high values may crash Blender, if you try to darg it.
 Some big models may need high number of initial subdivisions.
+*Warning: Very high number of divisions may crash blender.
+While dragging the value it will be limited to 4, but you can enter a greater number via keyboard*

 * *Minimum Thickness* : This is the thickness of the wall.
 Any part of the model thinner than this value remains untouched.

+* *Step* : This is the distance the shell grows in each iteration.
-* *Step* : Smaller values produce more accurate results, but will slow it down.
-This is the distance the shell grows in each iteration.
+*Note: Smaller values produce more accurate results, but will slow it down.
+This value should be less than the minimum thickness, lets say about a tenth of it.*

 * *Redraw Delay* : Controls how often the screen is refreshed.

 * *Max Triangle Area* : The seed mesh expands, and so do the triangles.
 When they reach this area, they are subdivided.
 A smaller value will produce a dense mesh.
 A larger value will produce a low poly shell.

 * *Iterations* : The number of times the expansion of the seed happens.
-A low value may leave some volume unfilled.
+*Note : A low value may leave some volume unfilled.
 In that case simply click the *Create Shell* button again, it expands the existing shell.
-A high value may cause the shell to fold within itself, which is not good.
+A high value may cause the shell to fold within itself, which is not good.*

 * *Drill Count* : Number of drills (Cylinders) you need.
 Usually specified by the 3D printer.
 Bigger models need more holes.

 * *Hole size* : The diameter of the holes.
 Usually specified by the 3D printer.
 Bigger models need bigger holes.

 * *Drill length* : Keep it more than twice the wall thickness, so that you can see them and they penetrate the wall completely.

 * *Drill Sides* : Sides or vertices of the cap of the cylinders.

+* *Delete Drills* : Deletes the drills after making holes.

 **Sample Model**